 You can also find more ways to deal with the problem with help and advice from The Association of Residential Managing Agents (ARMA).

 I’m buying/selling a property at a development managed by Kingston?

 For legal reasons (subject to the terms of your lease), it’s important that Kingston knows of all sales and purchases.
 If you’re in the process of selling or purchasing a property managed by Kingston, please contact us so we can advise you further.

 There is a problem with anti-social behaviour on my development, what can I do?

-We will endeavour to help residents to take the necessary steps to protect themselves against anti-social behaviour.
+We try and help residents take the necessary steps to protect themselves against anti-social behaviour.
 If you experience any problems of this nature, you should act immediately by contacting your local neighbourhood policing team to report anti-social behaviour.
 Other agencies such as environmental health can also help residents with these matters.